markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 While these models are richer and more realistic, they pose a significant computational challenge.
 Traditional solution methods, which often rely on creating a grid over the entire state space, suffer from the "Curse of Dimensionality": the computational and memory requirements grow exponentially with the number of state variables.
 This makes solving high-dimensional models practically impossible with standard techniques.

-To overcome these challenges, this repository implements the DeepHAM algorithm by (Han, Yang, and E, 2021), which leverages neural networks to find the model's solution.
+To overcome these challenges, this repository implements the DeepHAM algorithm (Han, Yang, and E, 2021), which leverages neural networks to find the model's solution.
 The advantages of this approach are threefold:

 * Immunity to the Curse of Dimensionality